Ortegamariana/Web-Dev-For-Beginners/README.md

 [![GitHub stars](https://img.shields.io/github/stars/microsoft/Web-Dev-For-Beginners.svg?style=social&label=Star&maxAge=2592000)](https://GitHub.com/microsoft/Web-Dev-For-Beginners/stargazers/)

-# Web Development for Beginners - A Curriculum
+# Web Development for Beginners for Mariana - A Curriculum

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about JavaScript, CSS, and HTML basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.